Moll King (criminal): Biography

-Little is known of King's early life; she was probably a native Londoner and born in the 1670s.
+Little is known of King's early life.
+She was probably a native Londoner and born in the 1670s.
 In October 1693 she had one of her hands branded after robbing a house in St Giles, Cripplegate.
 It is thought she married a city officer in 1718.

 King went into business with infamous London criminal Jonathan Wild, from whom she learned pick-pocketing.
 In October 1718, King, now using the name Mary Gilstone, was arrested for stealing a gold watch from a woman near St Anne's Church, Soho.
-She was sentenced to death in December 1718, but this was commuted to fourteen years' transportation to America when it was confirmed by a 'Panel of Matrons' that she was pregnant.
+She was sentenced to death in December 1718.
+This was commuted to fourteen years' transportation to America when it was confirmed by a 'Panel of Matrons' that she was pregnant.

 After her baby was weaned, King was transported on the convict ship Susannah and Sarah, to Annapolis, Maryland, arriving on 23 April 1720, but within a short time had returned to England.
 It is assumed that King's connection with Jonathan Wild facilitated her release.
-In Annapolis King had teamed up with fellow felon Richard Bird, originally from Whitechapel, and the pair travelled back to England together, King using the name Bird.
+In Annapolis, King had teamed up with fellow felon Richard Bird, originally from Whitechapel, and the pair travelled back to England together, King using the name Bird.

 In June 1721, King was arrested robbing a house in Little Russell Street, Covent Garden and incarcerated in Newgate Prison.
 The legal documents from this case refer to King, alias Moll Bird, alias Mary Godson.
 Jonathan Wild was able to use his influence with "tame" magistrates for the charges to be dropped.
-A second indictment for returning from transportation was added, and in January 1722 King was again transported to America, this time on the ship Gilbert.
-However, by June 1722 she was back in London and in September that year was arrested and returned to Newgate.
-She was again transported to America in June 1723.
+A second indictment for returning from transportation was added.
+In January 1722, King was again transported to America, this time on the ship Gilbert.

+By June 1722, she was back in London.
+In September 1722, she was arrested and returned to Newgate.
+In June 1723, she was again transported to America.

 In 1723, a man named John Stanley was hanged for murdering his mistress.
 According to a pamphlet which was published after Stanley's death, he had allegedly been intimate with Moll King as well.

 In 1734, King was allegedly sentenced to transportation to America a final time.